ARM-software/astc-encoder/Docs/FormatOverview.md

 encoding for HDR textures.
 We simply ran out of entries in the space we had for encoding color endpoint modes, and this one didn't make the cut.

-The flexibility allowed by ASTC ticks the requirement that almost any asset can be compressed to some degree, at an appropriate bitrate for its quality needs.
+The flexibility allowed by ASTC meets the requirement that almost any asset can be compressed to some degree, at an appropriate bitrate for its quality needs.
 This is a powerful enabler for a compression format, because it puts control in the hands of content creators and not arbitrary format restrictions.

 Image quality